Home » Breakfast » Lemon Blueberry Zucchini Bread

 Melt the butter and set aside to cool while you prep the rest of the ingredients.

-Whisk together flour, baking powder, baking soda, lemon zest and salt in a medium sized bowl and set aside.
+Whisk together flour, baking powder, baking soda, lemon zest, and salt in a medium sized bowl and set aside.

-In another bowl or large measuring cup, whisk together the butter, yogurt, eggs, remaining 1/2 cup + 2 tablespoons of sugar, vanilla and lemon juice until combined.
+In another bowl or large measuring cup, whisk together the butter, yogurt, eggs, remaining 1/2 cup + 2 tablespoons of sugar, vanilla, and lemon juice until combined.

-Add the zucchini to the yogurt mixture.
+Add the drained zucchini to the yogurt mixture.

 Add the blueberries to the dry ingredients and give a quick toss to coat.
 This will keep the blueberries from sinking to the bottom of the loaf.